 Assistant Director of Admissions and Coordinator of Transfer Outreach

 Transfer students receive an evaluation of their transfer credits after they are admitted.
 On an evaluation, the courses at their previous institution are on the left and the IUP courses are on the right.

 A course designated as an “XX” class means we do not have an exact equivalent at IUP.
 The number preceding the “XX” refers to the level of the class.
 Classes that transfer, but which do not fit our Liberal Studies format exactly, may be petitioned by the department to Dr. Mary Sadler for approval.
 For example, a student may have taken a Philosophy class that did not come in as one of our Philosophy classes that count toward the Liberal Studies requirement.
 It may have transferred in as PHIL 1XX.
 The department may feel the student has met the requirement and may use the Petition of Liberal Studies form to determine if the request would be granted.

-If a student wants to take a class elsewhere, a preapproval form should be completed.
+If a student wants to take a class elsewhere, the student should apply for pre-approval to transfer those credits.
 This is a written guarantee for the student that the class(es) that will be taken will transfer as he or she needs them to.
-The forms can be picked up in G-27 Sutton Hall.
-If the department wishes, we can send forms to your office for the students to pick up there as well.
-We allow four weeks for a form to be processed through all of the steps listed below.

 Articulation agreements are transfer agreements between academic institutions.
 Usually this means between community colleges and four-year schools.